|

 McCullum, Joanne

-Photograph collection, 1907
+Photograph Collection, 1907

 2 copy prints

-This collection consists of photographs of Cedar Avenue [now Texas
+This collection consists of photographs of Cedar Avenue [now Texas Avenue] and

-Avenue] and S. First Street [now Broadway] (ca. 1900).
+S. First Street [now Broadway] (ca. 1900).

 Known as the "Hub of the Plains," Lubbock, Texas, was established in 1891 when

-two rival towns combined to form the county seat for newly organized Lubbock County.
-The
+two rival towns combined to form the county seat for newly organized Lubbock

-to almost 2,000.
-In 1923, Lubbock became the site for a recently approved West Texas
+population had increased to almost 2,000.
+In 1923, Lubbock became the site for a

-college.
-The college, opened in 1925, is now Texas Tech University.
-Over the years,
+recently approved West Texas college.
+The college, opened in 1925, is now Texas

-Lubbock has developed as the shipping and retail center for the South Plains.
-It is home
+retail center for the South Plains.
+It is home to many facets of the cotton and

-to many facets of the cotton and livestock industries.
-By its centennial celebration in
+livestock industries.
+By its centennial celebration in 1991, Lubbock served a

-1991, Lubbock served a population of over 190,000.
+population of over 190,000.

 McDonald, A. C.